hd-brooks/Capstone-Magic-Mirror/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+There are no licenses in use at the moment.
+Periodically check [LICENSE.md](LICENSE.md) for details on new licenses dded.

 Enjoy your Smart Mirror Device!